 Malaysia PM in stable condition, to be discharged from hospital soon - PM's office

-KUALA LUMPUR, July 4 (Reuters) - Malaysian Prime Minister Muhyiddin Yassin is in stable condition and is expected to be discharged from hospital soon after receiving treatment for a digestive system infection, his office said on Sunday.
+KUALA LUMPUR (Reuters) - Malaysian Prime Minister Muhyiddin Yassin is in stable condition and is expected to be discharged from hospital soon after receiving treatment for a digestive system infection, his office said on Sunday.

 “His condition is stable and improving and he is allowed to work while receiving treatment,” it said.